apache/openwebbeans/readme/README_1_0_0-alpha-2.txt

 -----------------------------------------
 OpenWebBeans in Java SE
 ----------------------------------------
-OpenWebBeans can perfeclty use in Java SE environment like Java Swing applications.
-Standalone Samples is provided to show how to use OpenWebBeans in Java SE.
+OpenWebBeans can be used in Java SE environments such as Java Swing applications.
+A Standalone Sampls is provided to show how to use OpenWebBeans in Java SE.

 Go to the source directory of the standalone sample: